 Local Dashboard

-The local dashboard is a built-in web UI served automatically by the SDK on port 4242 (configurable).
-It is identical across all SDKs — the same interface whether you run Node.js or Python.
+The local dashboard is a built-in web UI served automatically by the SDK.
+It shows the same interface across all SDKs.

 Cloud mode